pmndrs/react-use-measure/readme.md

   debounce?: number | { scroll: number; resize: number }
   // React to nested scroll changes, don't use this if you know your view is static scroll?: boolean
+  // You can optionally inject a resize-observer polyfill polyfill?: { new (cb: ResizeObserverCallback): ResizeObserver }
 }

 useMeasure(